 I happily fall down the rabbit-hole of clean-up, deaf to repeated calls that dinner’s ready, that it’s time to walk to dog, that I haven’t gotten out of my chair for hours.
 It’s satisfying to me to put order, impose structure, organize and make clear what has previously been murky, unclear and, honestly, not useful.

 Because that is the point, yo: your financials should be USEFUL.

 I guess I’m kind of on a mission about this, especially after the week I had.
-Call me crazy, but I just think you oughta be able to read your numbers and understand something critical about your business Right Now, your business Yesterday, your business Tomorrow.
-You should be able to use that data to help you draw the map of where you want to take your enterprise next week, next quarter, next year.
-And you want the right help to do that.
+Call me crazy, but I just think you oughta be able to read your numbers and understand something critical about your business Right Now, your business Yesterday, your business Tomorrow. bad And you want the right help to do that.

 Back to this week’s mess: like I said, it’s something I’m super-used to, although generally, what I find is a mess born of business owners not knowing accounting.
 Which, obviously, is totally normal.
 Most people don’t start a business because they want to deal with their bookkeeping or reading their financials on the regular or even know how.
 And in the rush to do everything our own selves when we’re bootstrapping, yeah, things can go a little sideways.